My recurring tasks are not being handled properly by Flowsana

 Introduction to Flowsana

 Flowsana consists of five different types of workflows that you can apply to any of your projects.
 Each type of workflow has its own section here in the Knowledgebase with information on how it operates.
 Please see those sections for more details. ...

 I have a subtask with a due date and dependencies, but when I change the date, Flowsana does not adjust its dependent tasks' dates

-This will occur if the subtask is not assigned to the project that's under Flowsana control.
-(By default, Asana doesn't assign subtasks to the project of their parent task, so you have to manually perform the project assignment.)
-The way Asana's ...
+This will occur by default if the subtask is not attached to the project that's under Flowsana control.
+By default, Asana doesn't assign subtasks to the project of their parent task.
+If you want to have subtasks which are not attached to their ...

 How do we handle multiple Flowsana users in an organization?

 Multiple users can be handled in two ways; choose the best fit for your scenario.
 One option is to create one Flowsana account and share the login among multiple users.
 In this case, you'll have one list of workflows among the multiple Flowsana ...

 Variable Substitution in Flowsana